Treating Bruises With Basic First Aid

 The bruise should heal naturally in due time.
 However, there are a few things you can do to help alleviate the pain (if present), reduce swelling (if present), and speed up the healing process a little bit.

 - Apply ice or a cool rag to the affected area for approximately 10-20 minutes a few times a day for the first 1-2 days.
-This will help speed up the healing process.
+The cool rag will help speed up the healing process.

 - Elevate the affected area, if possible.
 For instance, if the bruise is on your arm, keep your arm elevated (raised above your heart) as much as possible.